databio/pypiper/README.md

 ---------------
 PyPiper helps you produce pipelines.

-The target user of PyPiper is a computational scientist comfortable working on the command line, who has something like a `bash` script that would benefit from a layer of handling code.
-PyPiper will enable you to quickly convert that set of raw commands into a production-scale workflow, automatically handling the annoying details to make your pipeline robust and deployable.
+The target user of PyPiper is a computational scientist comfortable on the command line, who has something like a `bash` script that would benefit from a layer of "handling code".
+PyPiper helps you convert that set of shell commands into a production-scale workflow, automatically handling the annoying details to make your pipeline robust and restartable, with minimal learning curve.

 Benefits of using PyPiper
 -------------------------